-Students may attend school 3 or 4 days per week studying.
-On the other day/s students will be employed in the workforce where they will be engaged in paid, productive work.
+Students will attend school 4 days per week to complete school subjects.
+On the fifth day, students will be employed in the workforce where they will be engaged in paid, productive work.
 They may also be involved in off-the-job training with a Registered Training Organisation.
 School-based Traineeships may be completed during the Senior Phase of Learning.
 Students completing a School-based Apprenticeship will continue either full time or part time after Year 12.